-Although ceramicised metal on cross-linked polyethylene has the lowest reported cumulative percent revision at seven years, the Registry has explained that this result should be interpreted with caution.
-This is for a number of reasons; the Registry is not confident that this result is due to the bearing.
-While there is no doubt, that it is a perfectly satisfactory bearing, there is not enough evidence in the current data to suggest that it is the best.
+Although ceramicised metal on XLPE has the lowest reported cumulative percent revision at 10 years, the Registry has explained that this result should be interpreted with caution.
+This is for a number of reasons; the Reaistry is not confident that this result is due to the bearing.
+While there is no doubt that it is a perfectly satisfactory bearing, there is not enough evidence in the current data to suggest that it is the best.
 A complicating factor is that this bearing has only been used with a small number of different femoral stems and acetabular cups and shells from the same company.
 Many of these are well performing stems and acetabular components that are likely to be contributing in a major way to the lower revision rates seen with this bearing when compared to other bearings.
-In recent years, there has been increasing use of cross-linked polyethylene.
-The use of this material has been associated with a significant reduction in the rate of revision in primary total conventional hip replacement.
-This is due to a reduced rate of revision for dislocation, loosening and lysis.
-The reduced rate of revision for dislocation is due to an increased use of larger head sizes (32mm or greater) in crosslinked polyethylene procedures.
+In recent years, there has been increasing use of XLPE.
+The use of this material has been associated with a significant reduction in the rate of revision in primary total conventional hip replacement for dislocation, loosening and lysis.
+The reduced rate of revision for dislocation is due to an increased use of larger head sizes (32mm or greater) in XLPE procedures.

 These larger head sizes can be used because there is a lower rate of wear with this polyethylene.
 As mentioned earlier, when a larger head size is used, the hip replacement is more stable and so there is a lower rate of revision for dislocation.
 The reduced rate of revision for loosening and lysis is thought to be due to the lower wear rate.
 Loosening and lysis is most often due to an inflammatory reaction, that occurs following the production of small wear particles.
 Theoretically, a reduced wear rate means less particles and therefore less inflammation.
-The reduction in loosening is supportive of a lower wear rate for cross-linked polyethylene.
+The reduction in loosening is supportive of a lower wear rate for XLPE.

-Cross-linked polyethylene has a lower rate of revision compared to non cross-linked, regardless of whether a metal, ceramic or ceramicised metal femoral head is used.
-In addition to the overall analysis of all prostheses, the Registry has also undertaken analyses on six different acetabular prostheses, each have been used in large numbers with both cross-linked and non cross-linked polyethylene.
-Five of the six prostheses have a lower rate of revision when cross-linked polyethylene is used.
+XLPE has a lower rate of revision compared to non XLPE, regardless of whether a metal, ceramic or ceramicised metal femoral head is used.
+In addition to the overall analysis of all prostheses, the Registry has also undertaken analyses on 6 different acetabular prostheses, each have been used in large numbers with both XLPE and non XLPE.
+Five of the 6 prostheses have a lower rate of revision when XLPE is used.
 The remaining prosthesis does not show any difference.
-This is further evidence supporting a reduced revision rate when cross-linked polyethylene is used, but it does raise the question of whether this is true for all types of cross-linked polyethylene.
+This is further evidence supporting a reduced revision rate when XLPE is used, but it does raise the question of whether this is true for all types of XLPE.

 The Registry has undertaken a detailed analysis of ceramic on ceramic bearings.
 Although the Registry has information on three different ceramics, only one of these ceramics (mixed ceramic) is in current use.
 It is the best of the three ceramics.
 The revision rate of mixed ceramic varies with femoral head size.
-There is no difference in the revision rate when either 28 mm or 32 mm head sizes are used.
-Larger femoral head sizes 36 mm, 38 mm and 40 mm or more have a lower rate of revision compared to 32 mm heads.
-However, there is no difference in the revision rate of these larger head sizes when they are compared to each other.
+When the femoral head size is 28mm or smaller then there is a higher risk of revision in the first 3 months compared to 32mm head sizes.
+Increasing the femoral head size larger than 32mm does not make much difference although for head sizes that are 40mm or larger there is a small reduction in revision risk compared to 32mm femoral head size.